bazel-contrib/SIG-rules-authors/proto-grpc.md

 ## The Basics

-At its most basic level, the task of working with Protobuf and gRPC `.proto` files is much the same as elsewhere: we execute the Protobuf Compiler `protoc` with the necessary arguments, environment and plugins to get it to produce a desired set of files or libraries for any specific language.
+At its most basic level, the task of working with Protobuf and gRPC `.proto` files is much the same as outside of Bazel: we execute the Protobuf Compiler `protoc` with the necessary arguments, environment and plugins to get it to produce a desired set of files or libraries for any specific language.
 For those unfamiliar with protoc, it is a small compiler executable that parses sets of `.proto` formatted files and executes plugins to write a set of output source code files.
 These files implement the interfaces for working with the messages and services in the language supported by the plugin.

 However, given the prevalence of Protobuf and gRPC use, users are not expected to reinvent the rules needed for calling protoc themselves.
 Instead, the common base dependency ruleset